-- 8.070 Any income which is due to a resident, but which has not been paid, is to be treated as belonging to the resident.
-This does not apply to - 1. income payable under a discretionary trust - 2. income payable under a trust derived from a payment made in consequence of a personal injury - 3. occupational pension which is not being paid, because: - a. the trustees or managers of the scheme have suspended or ceased payments due to insufficiency of resources, or - b. the trustees or managers of the scheme have insufficient resources available to them to meet in full the scheme's liabilities.
+Any income which is due to a resident, but which has not been paid, is to be treated as belonging to the resident.
+This does not apply to:

+- a. income payable under a discretionary trust - b. income payable under a trust derived from a payment made in consequence of a personal injury - c. occupational pension which is not being paid, because: - I. the trustees or managers of the scheme have suspended or ceased payments due to insufficiency of resources, or - II. the trustees or managers of the scheme have insufficient resources available to them to meet in full the scheme's liabilities.

-8.070A Examples of where to take into account income which is due to the resident, but which has not been paid are:
+8090 Examples of where to take into account income which is due to the resident, but which has not been paid are:

-- 1. superannuation or other income due but not yet paid (for example, because of a strike by pay clerks) - 2. pension or grant which has ceased temporarily, for example due to a postal strike.
+- A. superannuation or other income due but not yet paid (for example, because of a strike by pay clerks) - B. pension or grant which has ceased temporarily, for example due to a postal strike.